 - Two doses of Rubella

 If you do not have your vaccination records the following agencies may be able to assist you:

 - Military Records

 - Pediatrician or MD office

-If you are unable to obtain your immunization records there are lab tests, or titers that can prove immunity.
+If you are unable to obtain your immunization records there are lab tests that can prove immunity.
 Speak with your healthcare provider to obtain these tests.

 Nursing students, Police Academy Cadets, and Athletes are required to submit additional health forms which include a physical and proof of additional vaccines.
 Contact the applicable department to request details and deadlines for submitting.

 Any student that remains non-compliant with PHL 2165 and 2167 following a 30-day grace period will have a hold placed on their account.
 When an adequate vaccine history and acknowledgement of meningitis education have been received in the health office, the hold will be removed.
 An account hold prevents students from registering, making schedule changes, and obtaining transcripts and grades, and could result in graduation delays.
 In the event of a campus outbreak, all susceptible students will be barred from campus until public health officials declare it is safe to return, or when proof of vaccination has been determined.
 Residential students are required to submit the immunization information prior to moving in.